RedhawkSDR/transceiver-api/fei_3.0/README.md

 ![Parent/Child Device Definition and Generation](device_generation.png)

-The parent device is defined by three XML files:  Software Package Descriptor (SPD), Software Component Descriptor (SCD), and Properties Definition (PRF).
+The parent and child devices are defined by three XML files:  Software Package Descriptor (SPD), Software Component Descriptor (SCD), and Properties Definition (PRF).
-Since child devices share the SPD with the parent, they only require SCD and PRF files.
+The parent SPD file contains a list of the different child SPD files.
 The generated code is a single project that contains all device classes.

 Devices are deployed programmatically at runtime using the `addChild` method in the Device base class.